olaulau/VHFFS_letsencrypt/README.md

 Let's Encrypt automating for VHFFS hosting with Nginx HTTPS front

 ### Status :
-listed features works great, still lacks few features to be fully automatic
+- listed features works great

 ### Features :
 - query WebArea infos from VHFFS database for easy input (just select a servername in the list)
 - send a LE request to get a certificate for selected domain
 - install it on Nginx
+- auto-renewal of certificate every 60 days

 ### Coming next :
-- auto-renewal every 60 days
+-

 ### Requirements :
 - [Let's Encrypt](https://letsencrypt.org/) (`git clone https://github.com/letsencrypt/letsencrypt`)
 - [VHFFS](http://vhffs.org/) with [WebArea](http://vhffs.org/doc:installationguide:web-service) service enabled
 	- [Apache2](https://httpd.apache.org/) listening on HTTP port 80
-		- [rpaf](https://help.ubuntu.com/community/Nginx/ReverseProxy#Apache_to_use_proxy) module so that proxyfing is more transparent
+		- [rpaf](https://help.ubuntu.com/community/Nginx/ReverseProxy#Apache_to_use_proxy) module so that proxyfing is more transparent for applications
 		- [rewrite](https://httpd.apache.org/docs/current/fr/mod/mod_rewrite.html) module so that you can redirect users to HTTPS site
 	- [PostGreSQL](http://www.postgresql.org/) with full access to the VHFFS database
 - [PHP](https://secure.php.net/) >= 5.5